Aravaan: Plot

 Chinna becomes an accidental choice.
 30 days are given a timeline for his execution.
-He is in love with a girl in the same village called Vannapechi (Dhansika).
+He is in love with a girl in the same village called Vannapechi.
 After Chinna is chosen to be the offering to the god, Chinna's lover asks her father to permit her to marry Chinna to at least spend his last days together.
 They marry on the third day.
 On the 29th day, Chinna finds a fellow villager running with a piece of costly silver jewellery.
 When Chinna asks him about it, the man replies that he got it from the dead Thogaimayan's hand.
 Chinna later finds out from a rich prostitute that it belongs to the king himself, as he had abducted her the next day that she became a woman and raped her.
 Chinna realizes the fact that the killer was the village's King.
 He secretly confronts the king, and the king reveals the story.

-The heirless old king abducts and forcefully marries the only princess(Shruti Marathe) of the neighbouring king Om, who was about to be married to her love, by killing all her family members.
+The heirless old king abducts and forcefully marries the only princess of the neighbouring king Om, who was about to be married to her love, by killing all her family members.
 The king believes that he has expanded his kingdom, as well as got a new attempt to get a son, but the new Queen does not let him touch her.
 Months later, the king's second wife is found out to be pregnant.
 The Queen reveals that she is having the baby of the barbarian Thogaimayan in order to take revenge from him as she was the princess of a neighbouring kingdom and this King had killed everyone from her family.
 She proudly says that his heir will not be a royalty but the son of a barbarian.
 The king finds out that it was Thogaimayan who created this chaos and kills him and his second wife in the village.
 Chinna captures the king and tries taking him back to the village, but the king escapes and jumps in a waterfall to avoid the villagers from discovering the truth.
 Chinna jumps as well but hurts his leg and comes out, only to find that the King is dead.

 Meanwhile, in the village, as Chinna was still missing, the villagers sacrifice Chinna's married friend due to the pressure from the other villages, but the village head tells everyone that they all have a right to kill Chinna as he has bought a disgrace to the village.
 Chinna gets well and meets his family to know that his wife is pregnant.
 He says he will go to the killing, but his wife tells him to wait and to see the baby's face before leaving, but her father tells Chinna to go out of the village and not come back for ten years as the villagers will forgive anyone after ten years of exile as the villagers will not believe the truth.
 Chinna leaves, but the neighbouring villagers find him in nine years and eleven months.